 - You may repeat a course in which you received an I, N, NC or W grade or a grade less than a 2.00 only once.

-- Registering for six or more credits at SCCC at your own expense; completing the appropriate number of credits based on your enrollment status (see chart, above); and having a 2.00 or greater cumulative GPA at the end of the quarter.
+- Registering for six or more credits at Seattle Central at your own expense; completing the appropriate number of credits based on your enrollment status (see chart, above); have a completion rate of 67% and having a 2.00 or greater cumulative GPA at the end of the quarter.
 Then submit a Reinstatement Petition for approval.
+Or

 - Submitting and securing approval of your written, documented appeal for reinstatement.
 The appeal should be based on unusual or extraordinary circumstances beyond your control and include a plan for future success in your program of study.